cyrozap/mediatek-lte-baseband-re/General-Notes.md

 * DBF: DSP Binary Filter.
 As the name implies, this is binary filter data that is loaded into and parsed by the firmware running on the Coresonic DSP.
 * DCM: Dynamic Clock Management.
+* DEM: Debug Exchange Module/Data Exchange Module.
+This is a hardware block with registers that control reset, clocking, and I/O selection for the debug subsystem.
+For example, the JTAG enable/disable registers are part of this module.
 * GCU: GPRS Cipher Unit.
 An accelerator for cryptographic ciphers used in some GSM protocols.
 * INFRACFG: "Infrastructure system configuration".
 Refers to the block of